 Regularly update and maintain your home office equipment, and be sure to ask potential employers what hardware they will or will not supply. .

 4. Experience Working Remotely

-Do You Have the Call Center Agent Skills to Get Started as a Remote Call Center Agent?
+Do You Have the Skills to Be a Remote Call Center Agent?

 Working as a remote call center agent is far from an easy job.
 You’ll need to be comfortable in a flexible work environment, independently motivated, have excellent time management skills, and possess the communication and problem-solving skills needed to provide stellar customer support and service.

 Call center agent skills continue to evolve well past basic phone etiquette.